hejtmy/gem_geek/README.md

 # GemGeek

-This is ruby gem to collect data from BGG and
+This is ruby gem to collect data from BGG and it relies heavilly and was also extensively modified from the gem board-game-gem by AcceptableIce https://github.com/AcceptableIce/board-game-gem/

-it relies heavilly and was also heavily modified from the gem board-game-gem by AcceptableIce https://github.com/AcceptableIce/board-game-gem/
+Because I needed to make many changes to the original gem, including play download an more, I decided to use the code and start a new project.

-Because I needed to make many changes to the original gemm, including play download an much more, I decided to use the code and start a new project.
 Each file is commented in its header to designate original author

 ## Installation